- The Framework

-The Open Government Licence requires you to attribute the information provider and/or source of the information.
+The OGL requires you to attribute the information provider and/or source of the information.
 Attribution statements usually include the title of the information resource, if applicable, its owner and/or creator and the date it was published or created.
-Where possible, you should also provide a link to the information used, if it is available online, and to the Open Government Licence.
+Where possible, you should also provide a link to the information used, if it is available online, and to the OGL.

-Information providers are advised to specify an attribution statement for users where they offer information under the Open Government Licence.
-If the information provider has not specified a particular attribution statement and where to insert this statement in your product or application, this does not mean that you do not have to give attribution.
+Information providers are advised to specify an attribution statement for users where they offer information under the OGL.
+If the information provider has not specified a particular attribution statement and where to insert this statement in your product or application, this does not mean that you do not have to provide an attribution.
 It means that you will have to give attribution to the best of your ability with the information you do have.
 If the information contains any copyright or database right notices, you must leave those notices intact.

 If you are using information from several information providers and multiple attributions are not practical in your product or application, you may use the following statement:

-- Contains public sector information licensed under the Open Government Licence v1.0
+- Contains public sector information licensed under the Open Government Licence v2.0

 If it is not practical to cite all sources and attributions in your product prominently, it is good practice to maintain a record or list of sources and attributions in another file.
 This should be easily accessible or retrievable, so that all sources and rights owners are properly acknowledged and there is a clear trail of provenance should anyone ask.

 You should also provide a link back to or the Open Government Licence URL, where possible.